atoma-network/atoma-node/README.md

 - **Verifiable Compute**: Transparent and trustworthy AI model execution, for both inference, text embeddings, multi-modality, etc, through Atoma's novel Sampling Consensus algorithm (see Atoma's [whitepaper](https://github.com/atoma-network/atoma-docs/blob/main/papers/atoma_whitepaper.pdf))
 - **Private Inference**: Secure processing with strong privacy guarantees, through the use of secure hardware enclaves (see [Atoma's confidential compute paper](https://arxiv.org/abs/2410.13752))
-- **Decentralized Infrastructure**: A permissionless network of compute nodes, orchestrated by Atoma's smart contract on the Sui blockchain (see [repo](https://github.com/atoma-network/atoma-contracts))
+- **Decentralized Infrastructure**: A permissionless network of compute nodes, orchestrated by Atoma's smart contract on the Sui blockchain (see [repo](https://github.com/atoma-network/atoma-contracts)).
+It includes payments, request authentication, load balancing, and more
+- **Governance**: Atoma's governance is fully decentralized, with all the network participants being able to vote on the future of the network.
-- **LLM Focus**: Specialized in serving Large Language Models compute.
+- **LLM Focus**: Specialized in serving Large Language Models compute, through a fully compatible OpenAI API.
+- **Application Layer**: Atoma's node software is designed to be modular and easy to integrate with other AI services.
+In particular, you can build any AI application at scale, through the Atoma's API.
+This includes AI agents, chatbots, image generation applications, personal assistants, etc. All of these applications can leverage the best in class open source LLM models, offering full data privacy and security to the end user.

 This repository contains the node software that enables node operators to participate in the Atoma Network.
 By running an Atoma node, you can: